topStrip1

 Overall, couples counseling can be a powerful tool for managing stress in your relationship.
 If you're experiencing any of the above issues, consider seeking the support of a trained couples therapist or counselors to help you and your partner improve communication, reconnect emotionally, and develop effective stress management strategies.

-Life is stressful, so it makes sense if your relationship is stressed too.
+Life is stressful, so it makes sense if your relationship is stressful too.
 But there's a big difference between external stress putting pressure on your relationship and your relationship being the cause of your stress.

-If your relationship is causing you stress, that's a sign of an unhealthy relationship.
+If your relationship is causing you stress, that's a potential sign of an unhealthy relationship.
 But, it doesn't mean your relationship is doomed.
 It just means you'll have to look inside your relationship to find the cause of stress and fix it with your partner.

 Signs your relationship is causing stress include: